dguzenko/newdocs/docs/zoolingual.md

 ### Step 3.
 Content translation

 Now that the elements are set we can start translating the content.
-Please proceede by creating or editing an existing Item.
+Please proceed by creating or editing an existing Item.
 If you are not familiar with this process please review the [official ZOO docs](http://www.yootheme.com/zoo/documentation/getting-started/create-and-manage-items).

 Populate and translate the elements set in Step 1 as you would usually do.